-- Custom Foot Orthotics: DR. Gephart creates am orthotic with an exact mold of your foot to better align and support the foot to ease current discomfort.
+- Custom Foot Orthotics: Dr. Delvadia, DPM creates am orthotic with an exact mold of your foot to better align and support the foot to ease current discomfort.

 - Splints or Pads: Specific pads may prevent pressure and physical irritation in shoes.

 Short Toe Lengthening Surgery